 Generally you shouldn’t expect your COVID testing results the same day so plan accordingly.

-The question is, should you even travel to Split or Dubrovnik while corona is still posing a threat.
+The question on everyone’s mind is whether they should even travel to Split or Dubrovnik while corona is still posing a threat.
 The truth is, many people will be traveling regardless.
 Tourism will resume as soon as borders open and restrictions loosen.
 The numbers will be significantly different and we will certainly not see yet another record season, but a vacation is exactly what many need in this rough time.

 In June 2020 overnight stays dropped 76% compared to 2019.
 July was around 50% of 2019’s results.
 August is usually our biggest month and we saw a 30% drop in tourist numbers.
 Visitors were coming but it also means there is greater risk in traveling.

 Healthy individuals in most cases do not get serious complications due to corona virus.
-If you have preexisting conditions, a compromised immune system or are otherwise at risk it might be best to avoid travel this year.
+If you have preexisting conditions, a compromised immune system or are otherwise at risk it might be best to avoid traveling until you feel safe.

 For everyone else, Croatia should be just as safe as any other country.
 Visit Croatia at your own risk, just remember not to trust any official numbers coming from our corrupt government institutions.